-I really enjoy keeping snails in my aquariums, and remember the first time one of them stopped moving for a long time.
+I really enjoy keeping snails in my aquariums and remember the first time one of them stopped moving for a long time.
 I was inexperienced and wondered whether the snail was dead or just sleeping.
-After some research I discovered it’s easy to tell whether a water snail is still alive.
+Turns out its SUPER EASY!

 Briefly take the aquarium snail out of the aquarium and smell the shell.
 Dead snails start to decay quickly and produce ammonia, which will have a pungent and intense smell.
 If the snail is alive, it won’t smell like anything specific.
 Other signs include broken or empty shells.

-In theorie it’s really that simple!
+In theory, it’s that simple!
 Dead snails smell a lot, so make sure you know how to handle them.
-It is important that you learn some of the basics about aquarium water snails, because this could really ease your mind.
-In the rest of the article I’ll briefly cover everything you need to know to take the best care of your pets!
+It is important that you learn some of the basics about aquarium water snails because this could really ease your mind.

 If the snail does not smell pungent and dead, you’re fine to put it back in the aquarium because it’s not dead.